-Discrimination: Women in general faced legal and economic discrimination, with noncitizen women at particular disadvantage.
-The treatment of Emirati women showed some signs of improvement.
+Discrimination: Women in general faced legal and economic discrimination, with noncitizen women at a particular disadvantage.

 The government’s interpretation of sharia applies in personal status cases and family law.
-As noted above, the law forbids Muslim women to marry non-Muslims.
+As noted above, local interpretation of sharia forbids Muslim women to marry non-Muslims.

-In addition, the law permits a man to have as many as four wives; women normally inherit less than men; and a son may inheritance may be double what a daughter’s.
+In addition the law permits a man to have as many as four wives, women normally inherit less than men, and a son’s inheritance may be double that of a daughter.

-For a woman to obtain a divorce with a financial settlement, she must prove her husband inflicted physical or moral harm upon her, abandoned her for at least three months, or had not provided her or their children’s upkeep.
+For a woman to obtain a divorce with a financial settlement, she must prove her husband inflicted physical or moral harm upon her, abandoned her for at least three months, or had not provided for her or their children’s upkeep.
+Physical abuse claims require medical reports and two male witnesses.
+It is up to the judge’s discretion to consider women as full witnesses or half witnesses.
 Alternatively, women may divorce by paying compensation or surrendering their dowry to their husbands.
 Strict interpretation of sharia does not apply to child custody cases, as courts have applied the “the best interests of the child” standard since 2010.

 The law provides for corporal punishment for sexual relations and pregnancy outside of marriage.
 The government may imprison and deport noncitizen women if they bear children out of wedlock.
 In previous years, authorities arrested some victims of sexual assault for sexual relations outside of marriage.

-Birth Registration: Children derive citizenship generally from their parents.
-As noted, the children of Emirati mothers married to foreigners did not receive citizenship automatically.
-The government registered noncitizen births, including of bidoon.
+Birth Registration: Children generally derive citizenship from their parents.
+As noted above, the children of Emirati mothers married to foreigners did not receive citizenship automatically.
+The government registered noncitizen births, including of Bidoon.